The High Kings of Gladnor consolidate their power – Reigning in dukes and warlords over centuries of strife to stabilize the central heartlands.

 Calling of the Gray Gods: (CY 14) With the power of the Green Host and Celestials spent, the

 races looked to the skies for aid.
 Unable to contact their olden gods for aid, they sought new ones.
 Magi

-gathered and began to record the knowledge of their craft, for fear it be forgotten.
+gathered and began to record the knowledge of their craft, for fear it be forgotten so many were dying in defending.
 They too conjured and

 called, seeing what powers they may contact.
 This all reached a distant place wherein dwelled the Wyld